BaileyAndrew/ellis-summerschool/README.md

 2) GmGM
     * Does not make an independence assumption; finds graphs for both genes and cells
     * Uses thresholding rather than regularization
+3) Strong Product
+    * Does not make an independence assumption; finds graphs for both genes and cells
+    * Uses thresholding rather than regularization
+    * Finds different types of gene graphs